rmasters/lasset/README.md

 -   Hosted on a different domain (e.g. `http://static.example.com/`)
 -   Presets for CDN hosting - S3, Akamai, Cloudflare, etc.

+## Installation

+Install using Composer: `composer require rmasters/lasset:dev-master`

+> This library uses the new PSR-4 autoloader.
+You might need to update composer
+> itself to use this - `composer self-update`

 ## Framework integrations

 ### Standalone